quozd/awesome-dotnet/README.md

 * [SignalR](https://github.com/SignalR/SignalR) - Library for ASP.NET developers that makes it incredibly simple to add real-time web functionality to your applications
 * [Fleck](https://github.com/statianzo/Fleck) - Fleck is a WebSocket server implementation in C#.
 Branched from the Nugget project
 * [Websocket-Sharp](https://github.com/sta/websocket-sharp) - A C# implementation of the WebSocket protocol client and server
+* [XSockets](http://xsockets.net/) - Provides a great set of tools for you to build real-time applications on the Microsoft.NET plattform and much more

 ## Windows Services